NHL Game of the Week: 2020s

-2019–20 season
+2019–20 season (NBC)

-For this season only, Brian Boucher replaced Pierre McGuire on the lead broadcast team with Mike Emrick and Eddie Olczyk.
-McGuire would be reassigned to work with NBC's other broadcast teams.
+For this season only, Brian Boucher joined Mike Emrick and Eddie Olczyk on the lead broadcast team while Pierre McGuire is reassigned to work with NBC's other broadcast teams.
 The Pittsburgh Penguins originally had six network television appearances during that season (for the first time since the 2011–12 season), however, due to the cancellation of their final two network TV appearances (the Washington-Pittsburgh match-up on March 22 and the Pittsburgh-Philadelphia match-up on March 29) because of the coronavirus pandemic, they reduced to four as the games are postponed due to the pandemic, in which the rest of the regular season was paused indefinitely due to the pandemic.
 All players and hockey staff were asked to self-quarantine in their home cities until further notice.
 On May 26, 2020, Gary Bettman, the NHL commissioner, was announced that the rest of the regular season was cancelled.

-2020–21 season
+2020–21 season (NBC)

 Due to the COVID-19 pandemic, the start of the 2020–21 NHL season has been delayed to January 13, 2021, and all teams would play a 56-game division-only schedule with the NHL temporarily realigning divisions to minimize travel as much as possible, with all seven Canadian teams playing one division due to COVID-19 cross-border travel restrictions imposed by the Government of Canada.

 NBC Sports broadcast 16 NHL regular season games, which is the most ever NHL regular season games broadcast on NBC.
 The NHL on NBC schedule featured a number of rivalries, including the Capitals–Penguins rivalry, the Blackhawks–Red Wings rivalry, the Bruins-Rangers rivalry, and the Avalanche-Blues rivalry.
 Meanwhile, the Washington Capitals had five network television appearances this season, the third NHL team to have largest appearances during the regular season.
 The final NHL on NBC game was on May 8, 2021, with two games aired regionally, all but New York metro and Boston markets, who got the Penguins-Sabres game, got the Bruins-Rangers rivalry game, and the regional games were shared with the teams' respective broadcasters in their aforementioned markets.
 It also marked as the final season for the games to aired on NBC after 16 years, as 10 games were regained by over-the-air ABC beginning next season.